 Building the Future of Auction

-This June, we will unveil our new global headquarters in New York, located at the corner of 56th Street and Park Avenue.
-From the facade to the floor plan, Phillips' versatile new space will be easily transformed to enable the best curatorial approach in the industry.
-Movable walls will facilitate the creation of custom galleries for exhibitions, auctions or client events while high visibility into our multi-story galleries from the street will encourage public engagement.
-Our seamless integration of digital technology will allow us to display videos and contextual imagery, catering to both virtual and in-person audiences.
+From the facade to the floor plan, Phillips' versatile new space is easily transformed to enable the best curatorial approach in the industry.
+Movable walls facilitate the creation of custom galleries for exhibitions, auctions or client events while high visibility into our multi-story galleries from the street encourage public engagement.
+Our seamless integration of digital technology allows us to display videos and contextual imagery, catering to both virtual and in-person audiences.

 - 40,000 square feet of gallery space across four levels, including a sunken mezzanine allowing for street-level views into the auction room and galleries